edjusted/update-do-not-airlock-checklist/README.md

 # update-do-not-airlock-checklist

 # Introduction
-If you play Star Trek Timelines, there is a Google Sheets tool available called the Do Not Airlock checklist.
+If you play Star Trek Timelines, there is a Google Sheets tool available called the [Do Not Airlock checklist](https://forum.disruptorbeam.com/stt/discussion/15561/do-not-airlock-checklist-thread-4/p1).

 These scripts are for people who use that Google Sheet and make it easy to import/copy over your info from your old Sheet to the new one when there's an update.

-The checklist is available here: https://forum.disruptorbeam.com/stt/discussion/15561/do-not-airlock-checklist-thread-4/p1

 # Usage/Installation